Tips to make your site more discoverable in search results.

-If you're a business with a physical location, listing your address on your site could potentially help visitors find you in location-based services.
+If you're a business with a physical location, listing your address on your site could help visitors find you in location-based services.
 There are many places where you can add your location:

 Add site and page descriptions

-Visitors read these descriptions to decide if they want to click on your result.
+Visitors read these descriptions to decide if they want to click the result.
 To make your site inviting, we recommend keeping your descriptions short, relevant, and readable.

 To learn more, visit Adding site and page descriptions for SEO.